 The TOEFL, IELTS or other recognized test of English language ability is required for students whose native language is not English.
 However, if the student has been studying in an English speaking environment for at least 3 years, the requirement for the TOEFL is waived.
 If you are a student who is eligible to have your TOEFL requirement waived, please inform the Office of Admission at:

-The Certification of Finances Form should be submitted for applicants who will not be requesting financial aid.
+The Certification of Finances Form needs to be submitted for applicants who will not be requesting financial aid.

 Because of our commitment to a diverse student body, Franklin & Marshall does provide need-based financial assistance to international students.
 Although there is generous funding, the amount of aid is limited so the more aid an applicant needs, the more competitive the admission process becomes.
 However, if a student is accepted at Franklin & Marshall, we will meet 100% of the demonstrated need for that student.